Engin-Boot/no-oggy-in-cs-atuljha2524/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
-As oggy irritates me alot, he should be not be in the list
+As oggy irritates me alot, he should be not be in the list.

 ## Method

 I just used the simple for loop with variable i used as index.
 Whenever a name starting with oggy is deleted i decrement i by one so that it doesn't skip any word.